moonglum/dotfiles/README.md

 * `gitkeeper` checks if there is unpushed work on a repo (plus some more options)
 * `electric-monk` runs gitkeeper for each project (replacement for an old gem of mine)
 * `battery` shows the current battery status
-* `bunny` connects to a RabbitMQ and listens on an exchange
 * `ecurl` downloads something but uses caching via ETag
 * `gcp` clones a repository, or, if it already exists, pulls
 * `ilns` is an idempotent `ln -s`